shorepine/alles/README.md

 **Check out our brand new [Getting Started](https://github.com/bwhitman/alles/tree/main/getting-started.md) page for a tutorial!**

 You can control every synth on the mesh from a single host, using UDP over WiFi.
 You can address any synth in the mesh or all of them at once with one message, or use groups.
-You can specify synth parameters down to 32 bits of precision, far more than MIDI.
 This method can be used in music environments like Max or Pd, or by musicians or developers using languages like Python, or for plug-in developers who want to bridge Alles's full features to DAWs.

 Alles's wire protocol is a series of numbers delimited by ascii characters that define all possible parameters of an oscillator.
 This is a design decision intended to make using Alles from any sort of environment as easy as possible, with no data structure or parsing overhead on the client.
 It's also readable and compact, far more expressive than MIDI and can be sent over network links, UARTs, or as arguments to functions or commands.